How to Restore Water-Damaged Photos

 3. Brush Away the Dirt

 Gently sweep away any dirt with a soft-bristled brush.
 Don't apply any pressure to the surface of the photo to avoid further damage.
 Then, carefully transfer the water-damaged pictures to the second pan with clean distilled water to rinse off any remaining dirt.
 Leave them in the water for up to 30 minutes.
+This will help dissolve both dirt and whatever holds them together, allowing you to easily unstick water-damaged photos from each other.

 4. Leave the Photos to Dry